-7. Rule 15.11.2 states "The first improper request by a team in the match that does not affect or delay the game shall be rejected without any other consequences".
+7. Rule 15.4.4 states that the first improper request by a team in the match that does not affect or delay the game shall be rejected, but it must be recorded on the score sheet without any other consequences.